-(1) All personnel throwing, handling or within 150 feet of casualty producing hand grenades will utilize PPE level 1, IAW Table 1-3, at a minimum.
+(1) All personnel throwing, handling, or within 150 meters of casualty-producing hand grenades will utilize PPE level 1, IAW Table 1-3, at a minimum.

 (2) Personnel will complete practice hand grenade training and display the knowledge and proficiency required for safe operation prior to live grenade training.